MatthewMerc1/nlp-poc/README.md

-# NLP POC - Vector Search with Project Gutenberg Books
+# NLP POC - Book Recommendation System

-This project demonstrates a complete NLP pipeline for vector search using Project Gutenberg books, Amazon Bedrock embeddings, and OpenSearch.
+This project demonstrates a complete book recommendation system using Project Gutenberg books, Amazon Bedrock embeddings, and OpenSearch.
+The system provides semantic book recommendations based on user queries like "gothic horror with female protagonist".

 ## 📁 Project Structure